amitbhagra/spring-boot-rest/README.md

 # spring-boot-rest

-Sample Project for Spring Boot Rest  With JWT
+This is a sample Spring Boot Project exposing REST URLs in a secure way